fitbenchmarking/fitbenchmarking/docs/source/users/install_instructions/externals/mantid.rst

 =======

 The fitbenchmarking setup does not currently support installing mantid through it.
-Mantid can be downloaded from
+Mantid can be downloaded
 `here <http://download.mantidproject.org/>`__.
 From the `Mantid installation instructions page <http://download.mantidproject.org/windows.html>`__:

 Note, as of Jan 2020, Mantid is expected to soon add support for Python 3.
 The Windows installation steps below are for guidance only, and may need some tweaking.

 1. Download the installer and click **Run**.
 2. Go through the steps of the installer.
 The default settings are